HeardLibrary/graph-ivr/README.md

 ## Privacy

 This application does not provide any privacy protections.
 It is not intended to function as a standalone application, but as a component of an encompassing system.
-By default, the application produces an RSS feed with identifying information of every caller.
+By default, the application produces a public RSS feed with the personal information of every caller.
 Please do not use in production without securing users' privacy and security.

 ## Credits